rancher-sandbox/rancher-desktop/README.md

 ### Prerequisites

 Rancher Desktop is an [Electron] and [Node.js] application.
-Node.js v14 needs to be installed to build the source.
+Node.js v16 is recommended to build the source.
 On Windows, [Go] is also required.
 On Linux, [QEMU] is required at runtime.

 [Electron]: https://www.electronjs.org/